Yorkshire Wolds Dew Pond Wander: a journey through time

 Yorkshire Wildlife Trust has worked with the local farming community on a two-year project to restore a network of these ponds right across the Wolds.
 They’re once again an important feature in the landscape and an oasis for an array of wildlife such as emperor dragonflies, great diving beetles, frogs, toads and newts.
 They are also an important source of water for farmland birds, which have declined rapidly in recent years, as well as mammals such as deer and hare.

 You can discover several of these dew ponds along a beautiful circular trail in the Wolds, starting from the picturesque village of Thixendale.
-So why not pull on your boots, explore the stunning landscape for yourself and take advantage of the wildlife highlights along the route?

 Leave a Comment